 The use of technology has become a significant factor of many safeguarding issues such as child sexual exploitation, child on child abuse and radicalisation.
-An effective approach to online safety empowers a school to protect the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate.
 The range of incidents classified within online safety is considerable, but can be categorised into four areas of risk:

-- content: being exposed to illegal, inappropriate or harmful material: for example, pornography, fake news, racist or radical and extremist views. - contact: being subjected to harmful online interaction with other users: for example, commercial advertising as well as adults positing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images, or online bullying. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- content: being exposed to illegal, inappropriate or harmful material: for example, pornography, fake news, racist or radical and extremist views. - contact: being subjected to harmful online interaction with other users: for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images, or online bullying. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group